rtCamp/ps-analysis-tool-wiki/Locale.md

-The PSAT extension and CLI is now available in 5 different languages:
+The PSAT extension and CLI is now available in 6 different languages:
+- English (Default)
 - Hindi
 - Spanish
 - Japanese